-It's a classic conundrum for any graphic designer: finding font pairings that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull is tough for graphic designers.
+Finding font pairings that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull is tough for graphic designers.
 The age-old rule goes as follows: concord or contrast, but don't conflict.

 A good superfamily will include serif and a sans-serif version of the same typeface: famous examples include Lucida/Lucida Sans and Meta/Meta Sans.

 As a designer, the important thing is to establish a clear hierarchy.
 This could be as simple as varying size and weight of the same typeface, but where the typeface varies, that's where careful font pairing is crucial.
 If you have a display face packed with unique personality, you'll need something more neutral to do the hard work.

 Of course, 'serif' and 'sans serif' are themselves broad classifications – each split into several sub-categories.
 Generally speaking, Old Style serifs such as Bembo, Caslon and Garamond will combine well with Humanist sans serifs, such as Gill Sans and Lucida Grande.